SaloniSharma2001/SD-Discrete-Topic/README.md

 **Scalability rule**
 <ul>
   <li> Golden rule for scalability: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.</li>
-  <li>Sessions need to be stored in a centralized data store which is accessible to all your application servers.
+  <li>Sessions need to be stored in a centralized data store that is accessible to all your application servers.
 It can be an external database or an external persistent cache, like Redis.</li>
   <li>An external persistent cache will have better performance than an external database.</li>
 </ul>